noecorp/payperwin/docs/index.md

 }
 ```

-This may be thrown one of the query parameters is invalid.
+This may be thrown if one or more of the query parameters is invalid.
 For example:

 ```json
 curl https://payperwin.gg/api/v1/streamers/imaqtpie/pledges?after=foo